Skip to content

 1. TLS fingerprint approval -- the server uses a self-signed TLS certificate by default.
 The TUI probes the certificate, displays its fingerprint, and asks you to confirm trust.
 The approved certificate is pinned to ~/.molf/known_certs/ for future connections.

-2. Pairing -- if no auth token is available (via --token, MOLF_TOKEN, or saved credentials in ~/.molf/credentials.json), the TUI runs an interactive pairing flow that exchanges a 6-digit code for an API key.
+2. Pairing -- if no auth token is available (via --token, MOLF_TOKEN, or saved credentials in ~/.molf/servers.json), the TUI runs an interactive pairing flow that exchanges a 6-digit code for an API key.

 After setup, the Ink-based UI renders with a header, chat history, input area, and slash command autocomplete.